jet86/js-starter-kit/README.md

 `RING_TOKEN_VALUE` The amount of tokens you wish to rotate at a time, denominated in wei

 `RING_SIZE` The number of addresses you wish to generate and rotate tokens through.
+You may like to start with a size of 5 addresses for trying it out, before increasing the ring size to a larger number of addresses such as 50.

 `RING_TOKEN_TOTAL` The total amount of tokens you have spread across all addresses in the "ring"